KeystoneDH/2024/_src/index.md

 Presentations need not address this theme directly, but the conference organizers invite opportunities to play with a newly developing Retro Game and Virtual Augmented Reality labs at Penn State Behrend.

-We are delighted welcome our distinguished keynote presenters, Amanda Licastro and Micki Kaufman!
+We are delighted welcome our distinguished keynote presenters, **Amanda Licastro** and **Micki Kaufman**!
 Kaufman and Licastro will lead a new kind of immersive keynote event at this year's conference, to offer participants an opportunity to explore digital humanities projects designed and developed in virtual / augmented reality.
-The Keynote event will feature Kaufman's Quantifying Kissinger project: a scholarly archive designed for interactive immersion.
+The Keynote event will feature Kaufman's _Quantifying Kissinger_ project: a scholarly archive designed for interactive immersion.

 Participants will have multiple options for experiencing / viewing the immersive events.
 They may opt